Bmonter7/DAEN-690-Project---Evaluation-of-Migratory-Bird-Population-and-Harvest-Data/Products/Python Scripts/README.md

 3. `--season` - Season range to generate.
 Use the notation <START>:<END>.
 E.g. `--seaons="1999:2021"`.
 Default is ALL.
 4. `--species_group` - A comma seperated list of species groups to generate tables.
 Possible values are `brant, ducks, geese, sea ducks`.
 E.g. `--species_group="brant,ducks,geese,sea ducks"`.
 Values are case sensitive.
 Default is ALL.'

+Generate hunter data tables for Pacific Flyway with seasons from 1999 to 2022 for each species group ducks, brant:

+`HarvestTableGen.exe WingData.csv --flyway="Pacific Flyway" --seasons="1999:2022" --species_group="ducks,brant"`

+Generate harvest data tables for Atlantic Flyway for all seasons in the dataset for all species groups, separately:

+`HarvestTableGen.exe WingData.csv --flyway="Atlantic Flyway"`